auturgy/Mavpixel/README.md

 MavpixelGUI is used to prepare and configure Arduino boards to become Mavpixels.
 Download from [here](http://github.com/prickle/MavpixelGUI/releases)

-The source code and firmware files for MavpixelGUI can be found at http://github.com/prickle/MavpixelGUI
+The latest source code for MavpixelGUI can be found at http://github.com/prickle/MavpixelGUI

 **Step 3)** Flash the Mavpixel firmware.